 The series features spectacular shots of the Sydney harbour side and it’s landmarks in three distinct categories.
 The Limited Edition Originals portray the Sydney Opera House and Circular Quay in breathtaking colours, the Black and White Collectors Limited Editions show the pure architectural beauty of the Harbour Bridge and the Sydney Opera House in classical charm.
 The Four Seasons Magenta Reflections Collection.

-To find out more and to Order you prints click the link below.
+To find out more about these prints click the link below.

 Irrunytju Arts is now well established and the artists are known for producing vibrant and colourful canvases which depict a variety of tjukurpa, heavily related to the landscape of the surrounding country and its history.
 The Tjukurpa includes (dreamtime) stories embedded in the spectacular landscape of abundant waterholes and ancient ranges.

 The art centre has supported over 30 artists, including Wingu Tingima, Alkawari Dawson, Patju Presley and Yannima Tommy Watson (who now works independently), as well as Jorna Newberry, Kuntjil Cooper, Karrika Belle Davidson, Ivy Laidlaw, Tjayanka Woods, Myra Cook, Anmanari Brown, Angampa Martin and Roma Butler.

 To find out more about these paintings click the link below.

 Traditional & Aboriginal Art work by Australian artists.

 It is difficult to capture what ‘Dreaming’ or ‘Dreamtime’ is all about.

 The Dreaming is linked to the creation process and spiritual ancestors, and is still around today.’